Vocal Maintenance on Tour

 A personal anecdote…

-I have been a vocal coach for close to 6 years at this point, and I have helped many students with vocal maintenance on tour, but it isn't until I’ve had a touring experience of my own that I’ve realized how challenging it can be.
+I have been a vocal coach for close to 6 years at this point, and I have helped many students with vocal maintenance on tour, but it wasn't until I had a touring experience of my own that I realized how challenging it can be.

 I’m currently on the national tour of Hadestown, where we spend on average 15-20 hours traveling on a bus or a plane every week.
 Because we travel all throughout the US, we have to navigate through different time zones, climates, altitudes, and venue acoustics while having suboptimal sleep schedules.
 On top of that, Hadestown is a show where every single cast member is either performing a vocally demanding principal role or understudying a vocally demanding principal role 8-10 shows a week, meaning all cast members are expected to maintain their voices to the best of their capabilities throughout the touring year, despite the myriad challenges of touring.

 It is difficult, but it is not impossible to keep your voice healthy and sounding good all the time.
-Here are some essential tips I have found the most useful for me or my castmates:
+Here are some essential tips I have found the most useful for my cast mates and me:

 Warm up extensively before each show!